kvasdopil/ui-gen/README.md

 - 🖱️ **Selectable Screens**: Click any screen to select it and see its prompt panel
 - 🎨 **Visual Selection**: Screens have a transparent border by default, display a 2px solid blue border when selected, and show a 2px solid blue border on hover when not selected
 - 👆 **Click Outside to Deselect**: Click on empty space to deselect the current screen
-- 🖱️ **Draggable Screens**: Drag any screen (selected or unselected) to reposition them; panning is disabled during screen drag
+- 🖱️ **Draggable Screens**: Drag any screen (selected or unselected) to reposition them; panning is disabled during screen drag; dragging continues even if mouse leaves viewport boundaries and only terminates on mouse release
 - 📍 **Camera Persistence**: Camera position and zoom level are saved and restored when you reload the page
 - 🚫 **Non-Interactive Screens**: Screen contents (iframe and overlays) are always non-interactive to prevent accidental clicks while navigating
 - 🖱️ **Double-Click to Activate**: Double-click any screen to activate it, center the camera, and zoom to 100%